ten-protocol/ten-documentation/docs/smart-contract-features/data-access.md

 #### Explanation[​](#explanation-1 "Direct link to Explanation")

-The `storedValues` variable is now private, and we added a basic `getValue` function for users to retrieve their value.
+The `_storedValues` variable is now private, and we added a basic `getValue` function for users to retrieve their value.

-On both Ethereum and TEN, anyone can call `getValue` to retrieve any value.<br /><!-- -->On Ethereum, `_storedValues` can also be accessed directly with `getStorageAt`
+On both Ethereum and TEN, anyone can call `getValue` to retrieve any value.<br /><!-- -->On Ethereum, `_storedValues` can also be accessed directly with `getStorageAt`.

 ### Step 3: Data Access Control[​](#step-3-data-access-control "Direct link to Step 3: Data Access Control")